Why register entities in bulk, rather than individually?

-We will walk through an example of a bulk plasmid import.
+We will walk through an example of a bulk sequence re-import.
 To do so, you must prepare an Excel template with the data.

-- The Name column will have to match the name of your plasmid files from Snapgene, Geneious, or other softwares.
+- The spreadsheet needs a Name column.
+The values in the column need to exactly match the name of your DNA / AA sequence files from Snapgene, Geneious, or other softwares.

-- The CSV should have a column for Bases.
-You'll keep this blank for now since we'll reimport our plasmid maps in a later step.
+- The spreadsheet should have a column for Bases or AA.
+You'll keep this blank for now since we'll reimport our sequence maps in a later step.

 Importing entities from a spreadsheet

 - Open your project folder.
 Toggle to the Inventory Section.
 Click “+” and select Import Entities.

 - Select your DNA / AA schema from the schema dropdown.
 Click Next.

 - If you want to create batches at this time, we suggest you check off the box Create Batches with Entities.
 Benchling will create batches at the same time as entities.

 - If you are using Sample Tracking [Industry only] and would like to simultaneously create a container and deposit into a Sample Management Location (i.e. Box), then select Create Containers with Input Batches and designate the container schema.